nezoomie/realistic-brunch/README.md

 * Utility function for changing page title via events
-* Handlebars helpers for using translations in templates
+* Handlebars template helpers for integrated translations and date formatting
 * Setup additional HTTP Headers for AJAX requests in the Config directly
 * Custom `LOG()` function wrapping `console.log()`, stripped out when building the app with `ENV=production`